 auction market preferred stock.
 A type of preferred shares that pays dividends that vary over time.
 The dividend rates are set through auctions run by an independent auction agent.
-An auction agent is governed by a set of procedures established by the closed-end fund and its auction agent.

 closed-end fund.
-A type of investment company registered with the SEC that issues a fixed number of shares that trade intraday on stock exchanges at market-determined prices.
+A type of investment company registered with the Securities and Exchange Commission (SEC) that issues a fixed number of shares that typically trade intraday on stock exchanges at market-determined prices.
 Investors in a closed-end fund buy or sell shares through a broker, just as they would trade the shares of any publicly traded company.